Channel Islands

 "Channel Islands" is a geographical term, not a political unit.
 The two bailiwicks have been administered separately since the late 13th century.
 Each has its own independent laws, elections, and representative bodies (although in modern times, politicians from the islands' legislatures are in regular contact).
 Any institution common to both is the exception rather than the rule.

 The Bailiwick of Guernsey is divided into three jurisdictions – Guernsey, Alderney and Sark – each with its own legislature.
-Although there are a few pan-island institutions (such as the Channel Islands Brussels Office, which is actually a joint venture between the bailiwicks), these tend to be established structurally as equal projects between Guernsey and Jersey.
-Otherwise, entities proclaiming membership of both Guernsey and Jersey might in fact be from one bailiwick only.
-For instance, the Channel Islands Securities Exchange is in Saint Peter Port and therefore is in Guernsey.
+Although there are a few pan-island institutions (such as the Channel Islands Brussels Office, the Director of Civil Aviation and the Channel Islands Financial Ombudsman, which are actually joint ventures between the bailiwicks), these tend to be established structurally as equal projects between Guernsey and Jersey.
+Otherwise, entities whose names imply membership of both Guernsey and Jersey might in fact be from one bailiwick only.
+For instance, The International Stock Exchange is in Saint Peter Port and therefore is in Guernsey.

 The term "Channel Islands" began to be used around 1830, possibly first by the Royal Navy as a collective name for the islands.
 The term refers only to the archipelago to the west of the Cotentin Peninsula.
-Other populated islands located in the English Channel, such as the Isle of Wight, Hayling Island and Portsea Island, are not regarded as "Channel Islands".
+Other populated islands located in the English Channel, and close to the coast of Britain, such as the Isle of Wight, Hayling Island and Portsea Island, are not regarded as "Channel Islands".